2022 PBA Tour season: Tournament summary

 The events for the 2022 PBA tournament schedule are shown below.
 Major tournaments are in bold.
-Career PBA title numbers for winners are shown in parenthesis (#).
+Career PBA title numbers for winners are shown in parentheses (#).
 Winner's share prize money is shown in US dollars ($), except where indicated.

 Tour points are awarded for most events.
 Besides the season-ending Harry Smith PBA Points Winner award, points are one consideration for Player of the Year voting, and also affect eligibility for the PBA Tour Playoffs, PBA Tour Finals (combined with 2021 points), and the 2023 DHC PBA Japan Invitational.
 Points for tournaments are awarded differently based on a "tier" system.
 The tier of each qualifying tournament is shown in the Notes column on the tournament schedule, and is explained below.